H. H. Asquith

-Early life and career: 1852–1908
+Early life: 1852–1874

 Family background

-Asquith was born in Morley, in the West Riding of Yorkshire, the younger son of Joseph Dixon Asquith (1825–1860) and his wife Emily, née Willans (1828–1888).
+Herbert Henry Asquith was born on 12 September 1852 in Morley, in the West Riding of Yorkshire, the younger son of Joseph Dixon Asquith (1825–1860) and his wife Emily, née Willans (1828–1888).
 The couple also had three daughters, of whom only one survived infancy.
 The Asquiths were an old Yorkshire family, with a long nonconformist tradition.
 It was a matter of family pride, shared by Asquith, that an ancestor, Joseph Asquith, was imprisoned for his part in the pro-Roundhead Farnley Wood Plot of 1664.

-Both Asquith's parents came from families associated with the Yorkshire wool trade.
+Asquith's parents came from families associated with the Yorkshire wool trade.
 Dixon Asquith inherited the Gillroyd Mill Company, founded by his father.
 Emily's father, William Willans, ran a successful wool-trading business in Huddersfield.
-Both families were middle-class, Congregationalist, and politically radical.
+Both families were middle-class, Congregationalist and politically radical.
 Dixon was a mild man, cultivated and in his son's words "not cut out" for a business career.
 He was described as "a man of high character who held Bible classes for young men".
 Emily suffered persistent poor health, but was of strong character, and a formative influence on her sons.